apk/kopf/README.md

 * `period` is a number in seconds setting the minimum distance of the next start of the jobs from the previous start.
+  Note that either `period` or `pause` (or both) must be set for a job to run regularly, otherwise it will only be started by cron expressions and triggers.
+The initial run happens at a random point within the maximum of `period` or `pause` seconds after startup.

 * `pause` is a number in seconds setting the minimum distance of the next start of the jobs from the previous end.
 If `pause`